 PRO: Minimal planning required

-CON: Can be extremely costly
+CON: Can be costly

 Periodic maintenance is a time-based plan, where maintenance is performed in intervals either annually, quarterly, monthly, or weekly.
-The frequency of service is usually defined by maintenance managers, however, most manufacturers include how often to inspect assets and the average life of each part in equipment manuals.
+The frequency of service is usually defined by facility managers, however, most manufacturers include how often to inspect assets and the average life of each part in equipment manuals.
 This process ensures that building equipment remains in good condition throughout its useful life.

 PRO: Usually made up of tasks that don’t require extensive training